-I’ll listen to you, get you to explain anything I’m unclear about, and get to know your business, so that I can deliver you with best value by identifying and resolving all of your issues as part of your business team.
+Andrew will listen to you, get you to explain anything he is unclear about, and get to know your business, so that he can deliver you with best value by identifying and resolving all of your issues as part of your business team.
 There’s more to law than giving clients a standard document.
-I’ll provide ideas and work hard to get an outcome you will be happy with.
+He will provide ideas and work hard to get an outcome you will be happy with.

-I have a number of longstanding clients because I get personally involved in and care about their businesses and I often worry more about my client’s problems than my own.
-I enjoy working out how to put things together and getting results that others think are impossible or haven’t thought about.
+Andrew has a number of longstanding clients because he gets personally involved in and cares about their businesses and he often worries more about his client’s problems than his own.
+He enjoys working out how to put things together and getting results that others think are impossible or haven’t thought about.